MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 ---
 # Select automation for relocating cloud workloads

-For each workload, you need to select the best relocation method and tools for relocation.
+For each workload, you need to select the best relocation strategy.
 The Select step provides guidance to help you make those decisions.
 The selections you make depend on the services and the criticality of the workload.

 :::image type="content" source="../_images/relocate/caf-relocate-select.png" alt-text="Image showing the relocation process and highlights the Select step in the Move phase.
 In the relocation process, there are two phases and five steps.
 The first phase is the initiate phase, and it has one step called initiate.
 The second phase is the Move phase.
 It has four steps that you repeat for each workload.
 The steps are Evaluate, Select, Migrate, and Cutover." lightbox="../_images/relocate/caf-relocate-select.png" border="false":::
 *Figure 1.
 The Select step of relocation.*